fufuok/utils/xsync/DOC.md

 func NewHashMapOf[K comparable, V any](hasher ...func(maphash.Seed, K) uint64) HashMapOf[K, V]
 ```

-NewHashMapOf creates a new HashMapOf instance with arbitrarily typed keys.
+Deprecated: NewHashMapOf creates a new HashMapOf instance with arbitrarily typed keys.
 If no hasher is specified, an automatic generation will be attempted.
 Hashable allowed map key types constraint.
 Automatically generated hashes for these types are safe:

 ```
 type Hashable interface {